NCATS-Tangerine/translator-knowledge-graph/README.md

 containing a substantial version (circa June 2016 release) of the Semantic Medline Database (plus some additional drug-disease) relational statements, with associated evidence.
 A set of batch loading scripts is available which can be used to batch load additional data into the database.
 The RKB beacon code itself is parameterized to point to any installation of Neo4j, hence, could be used, with some modifications (e.g. mapping of semantic fields to the biolink model), as one starting point to create a prototype of the TKG.
+Design discussions on how to evolve the RKB into a prototype TKG are documented [here](https://github.com/NCATS-Tangerine/translator-knowledge-graph/wiki/Reference-Knowledge-Beacon-as-Prototype-TKG).

 The RKB beacon code is already designed for Docker deployment.